Semiparametric Estimation of Treatment Effects in Randomized Experiments: Introduction

 This sets the stage for the problem we address in this paper.
-In the absence of additional information, there is no estimator for the average treatment effect that is more efficient than the difference in means.
-To obtain more precise estimates, we either need to change focus away from the average treatment effect, or we need to make additional assumptions.
-One approach to changing the question slightly is to transform the outcome ({\it e.g.} taking logarithms or winsorizing the outcome) followed by a standard analysis estimating the average effect of the treatment on the transformed outcome.
-In this paper we choose a different approach, making additional assumptions on the distribution of the data.
-The key conceptual contribution is that we postulate low-dimensional parametric models for the unit-level treatment effects.
-Note that we do not use a parametric models for the full outcome distributions, which might involve interaction between potential treatment and control values because specifying a parametric model that well approximates the full outcome distribution is more challenging than doing so for treatment effects.
+In the absence of additional information, there exists no estimator for the average treatment effect that is more efficient than the difference in means.
+To obtain more precise estimates, we either need to change the focus away from the average treatment effect, or we need to make additional assumptions.
+One approach to changing the question, at least slightly, is to transform the outcome ({\it e.g.} taking logarithms or winsorizing) followed by a standard analysis estimating the average effect of the treatment on the transformed outcome.
+In this paper, like \citet{taddy2016scalable, tripuraneni2021meta}, we choose a different approach, namely making additional assumptions on the joint distribution of the outcomes and treatment indicator.

+The key conceptual contribution is that we postulate a semi-parametric model for the outcome distributions by treatment group.
+The leading example of this semi-parametric model corresponds to restricting the quantile treatment effects to be identical across quantiles, thus assuming that the two conditional outcome distributions differ only by a shift.
+We do not directly use parametric models for the outcome distributions by treatment group, because specifying such a model that well approximates the full outcome distribution is more challenging than postulating a model for the treatment effects.
 Unlike outcomes, treatment effects tend to be small and often have little variation.
-Instead, we propose a semiparametric model of the outcome distribution that incorporates a parametric model only for the treatment effects but not for the joint outcome distributions (\citet{bickel1993efficient}, \citet{bickel2015mathematical}).
-For this semiparametric set-up, we derive the influence function, the semiparametric efficiency bound, and propose semiparametrically efficient estimators.
-It turns out that the parametrization of the treatment effect can be very informative, potentially making the asymptotic variance for these semiparametric estimators much smaller than the corresponding asymptotic variance for the difference-in-means estimator.
-In addition, even if the model for the treatment effect is misspecified, the estimand corresponding to the estimator may have an interesting, causal, interpretation.
+For this semiparametric set-up ({\it e.g.}, \citet{bickel1993efficient}, \citet{bickel2015mathematical}), we derive the influence function, the semiparametric efficiency bound, and we propose semiparametrically efficient estimators.

+It turns out that the parametrization of the treatment effect can be very informative, potentially making the asymptotic variance for the corresponding semiparametric estimators substantially smaller than the asymptotic variance for the difference-in-means estimator.
+For example, if the potential outcomes have Cauchy distributions, the variance bound for the average treatment effect is infinite because the moments of the Cauchy distribution do not exist.
+However, under the constant additive treatment effect assumption (implying that the quantile treatment effects are identical), the semiparametric variance bound for the treatment effect is finite.